-As described above, the King and Snohomish County Past Trends Analysis focused on the potential for PE wells to be installed within rural, unincorporated King and Snohomish Counties.
+As described above, the King and Snohomish County well projection methods focused on the potential for PE wells to be installed within rural, unincorporated King and Snohomish Counties.
 The King and Snohomish County methods do not account for potential PE wells in cities or UGAs.
-However, early in the growth projection planning process, the WRIA 7 WRE Committee recommended looking at the potential for PE well growth within UGAs.
-GeoEngineers completed an analysis of potential PE well growth within the incorporated and unincorporated UGAs using Ecology's Well Report Viewer database.
+However, early in the growth projection planning process, the WRIA 7 Committee recommended looking at the potential for PE well growth within UGAs.
+GeoEngineers completed an analysis of potential PE well growth within the incorporated and unincorporated UGAs using Ecology's Well Report Viewer database (referred to as the UGA Well Log Spot Check).
 UGA well log spot check data tables are included in Attachment C. The general methodology used was as follows:

 - Obtain tabular and spatial data from Ecology's Well Report Viewer database (1998 through 2018).
 Ecology's complete Well Report Viewer database was filtered for water wells 6 to 8 inches in diameter and greater than 30 feet deep, which are typical dimensions and depths for domestic wells.
 PE wells greater than 8 inches in diameter are cost prohibitive and uncommon.
 Similarly, wells shallower than 30 feet are more susceptible to contamination and are also uncommon, especially in urban areas.
 Ecology does not have the ability to filter for permit-exempt domestic wells.
 Information in the database is based on records submitted by the well driller. - Filter database for wells located within UGAs.
-Note that well locations were estimated to the nearest 1/4-1/4 section. - Review randomly selected water well reports and note the well type (e.g. domestic, industrial, municipal, irrigation, test well, or other), and well location (physical address and/or parcel number). - Determine the number of wells that were: - Domestic (assumed to be PE wells) - Irrigation - Other (test, municipal, dewatering, industrial, mitigation, UIC, deepened or refurbished wells) - Incorrect (location, date, etc.) - Calculate the percentage of each type of well (domestic, irrigation, other and incorrect). - Multiply the percentage of domestic wells (assumed to be PE wells) by the total number of wells located within UGAs to estimate the number of domestic wells installed over the past 20-year period. - Cross-check the physical address of the wells with the UGA boundary to determine which subbasin the domestic wells were located in. - Tabulate the total number of domestic wells per subbasin. - Multiply the total number of domestic wells per subbasin by 20 to calculate the estimated number of PE wells located within the UGA projected over a 20-year period for each WRIA 7 subbasin.
+Note that well locations were estimated to the nearest quarter-quarter section. - Review randomly selected water well reports and note the well type (e.g. domestic, industrial, municipal, irrigation, test well, or other), and well location (physical address and/or parcel number). - Determine the number of wells that were: - Domestic (assumed to be PE wells) - Irrigation - Other (test, municipal, dewatering, industrial, mitigation, underground injection control [UIC], deepened or refurbished wells) - Incorrect (location, date, etc.) - Calculate the percentage of each type of well (domestic, irrigation, other and incorrect). - Multiply the percentage of spot-checked wells that were identified as domestic wells (assumed to be PE wells) by the total number of wells located within UGAs to estimate the number of domestic wells installed over the past 20-year period within WRIA 7. - Cross-check the physical address of the wells with the UGA boundary to determine in which subbasin the spot-checked domestic wells were located. - Use the estimated number of domestic wells per subbasin over the past 20 years to project the number of PE wells located within the UGA over the planning horizon for each WRIA 7 subbasin.